Select a question below for details

 The judges are looking for expression and connection, Styling, Composition, posing, lighting, Overall Technique and Presentation, post-production and focus.
 Review the “judging criteria” on the awards home page for more detail.

 There could be many reasons your image didn’t receive a higher score.
 Review the “judging criteria” section of the awards home page for a list of common mistakes.
-Sue Bryce Education members can also receive more helpful feedback by watching Richard Wood’s Awards & Accreditation critiques.
+Members of The Portrait System can also receive more helpful feedback by watching Richard Wood’s Awards & Accreditation critiques.

-Once enough points are accrued to reach an accreditation level, your images will be reviewed by Sue.
+Once enough points are accrued to reach an accreditation level, your images will be reviewed by Sue Bryce.
 Certificates will be mailed after her review.

 First place winners of a category will receive a crystal trophy.
 There are badges for merit winners and accreditation levels, but not for category winners.

 Portrait Masters accredited portrait photographers have proven their work is of high professional standards.
 In addition to winning awards on a minimum of 12 images, their portfolio has also been manually reviewed by Sue Bryce to ensure their work is truly worthy of receiving accreditation.
-The Portrait Masters accreditation program is explicitly for portrait photographers of all genres and is a recognition of high professional standard – not based on award merit only.
+The Portrait Masters accreditation program is explicitly for portrait photographers of all genres and is a recognition of high professional standard—not based on awards merit only.